bbz-hft-software-engineering/Slush-YV-fikation/README.md

 # Menu Interface

 After the booting up and initialising the menu Interface will be shown on the display of the Lego Mindstorm Brick.
-First choose the flavour of your drink with the button according to the picture.
-Next choose your cup size.
+First choose the flavour of your drink with the button according to the picture, then choose your cup size.
 The buttons with the describtion "USELESS" dont have function.
-If you want to cancle a menupoint press the cancle-button If you want to terminate the programm press the button direct under the display (not recommended)
+If you want to cancle the process press the `cancel`- button If you want to terminate the programm press the button direct under the display (not recommended)

 # Example